OpenMW/openmw/docs/source/reference/modding/settings/index.rst

 	Then to the line above, type ``[GUI]``, as the tooltip delay setting comes from the "GUI Settings" section.

-Although this guide attempts to be comprehensive and up to date, you will always be able to find the full list of settings available and their default values in ``settings-default.cfg`` in your main OpenMW installation directory.
+Although this guide attempts to be comprehensive and up to date, you will always be able to find the full list of settings available and their default values in ``settings-default.cfg``, available in the ``files`` directory of our source repo, or by base64 decoding ``defaults.bin`` in your main OpenMW installation directory.
+This has changed compared to previous versions of OpenMW as more users were confused by the existence of a file they weren't supposed to edit than were helped by the existence of a file listing settings they could edit in a different file.
 The ranges included with each setting are the physically possible ranges, not recommendations.

 .. warning::